 Nope!
 Just give us your name, your email and the name of your company – and we're good to go.

 We will ask you to select a plan.
-You have a choice between the free Small plan, and the self-service tier plans (Medium, Large).
+You have a choice between the free Developer plan, and the self-service tier plans (Team, Professional).
 In case you are not making a plan selection, your account will go into a read-only mode.
 You can resume your subscription by choosing a plan that suits your needs best.

 Yes.
 In case you're an agency, a charitable organization, or a contributor to an open-source developer project, special plan options may apply.
 For example, we offer a pro bono plan for charitable organizations.
 Talk to us, we're eager to find out what cool project you're working on.

 This is the web application, or the user interface, where editors can create, edit and manage their content.

 We mean the users of the Contentful Web App.
 Every user (every writer, editor, developer and so on) would have an individual account which they would use the app with.

 A record is either an entry (a database-like entry, one object of structured content) or an asset (in other words, a file).
 Essentially, it's just one piece of content.